Suda97/DiceRollingBot/README.md

 # DiceRollingBot (Fate) v1.1
 Simple dice rolling bot for discord (for dnd and stuff).
-Trying to improve my Python skills!\n It's just a discord bot which rolls the dice...
-FOR NOW!\n\n !fate - to see this message
+Trying to improve my Python skills!
+It's just a discord bot which rolls the dice...
+FOR NOW!
+!fate - to see this message
 !files - generates server JSON file (type it in as first command!);/n !tracker - to see tracker;\n